 By Jennifer Turvey, Improvement Practitioner and Coach

-- Neglecting to examine the situation with your own eyes
+- Not examining the situation with your own eyes

 - Tying yourself to a course of action instead of staying open to possibility (also known as “dying on that hill”)